Titan (moon): Atmosphere

 Energy from the Sun should have converted all traces of methane in Titan's atmosphere into more complex hydrocarbons within 50 million years—a short time compared to the age of the Solar System.
 This suggests that methane must be replenished by a reservoir on or within Titan itself.
 The ultimate origin of the methane in its atmosphere may be its interior, released via eruptions from cryovolcanoes.

+One proposed candidate for this interior reservoir is methane hydrate, or "methane-filled ice," within Titan's icy shell.
+Methane hydrate has been shown experimentally to remain stable at pressures relevant to Titan's interior, with a filled ice phase persisting to at least 2 GPa, and a further, denser filled-ice phase found to remain stable to at least 150 GPa — well beyond the pressures found within Titan — suggesting such hydrate layers could survive throughout the moon's icy mantle and act as a long-term methane source.

 On April 3, 2013, NASA reported that complex organic chemicals, collectively called tholins, likely arise on Titan, based on studies simulating the atmosphere of Titan.

 On June 6, 2013, scientists at the IAA-CSIC reported the detection of polycyclic aromatic hydrocarbons in the upper atmosphere of Titan.

 On September 30, 2013, propene was detected in the atmosphere of Titan by NASA's Cassini spacecraft, using its composite infrared spectrometer (CIRS).
 This is the first time propene has been found on any moon or planet other than Earth and is the first chemical found by the CIRS.
 The detection of propene fills a mysterious gap in observations that date back to NASA's Voyager 1 spacecraft's first close planetary flyby of Titan in 1980, during which it was discovered that many of the gases that make up Titan's brown haze were hydrocarbons, theoretically formed via the recombination of radicals created by the Sun's ultraviolet photolysis of methane.